gamcil/cblaster/README.md

 of the repository](https://github.com/gamcil/cblaster/tree/master/example).

 ## Dependencies
-`cblaster` is tested on Python 3.6, and its only external Python dependency is the `requests` module (used for interaction with NCBI APIs).
+`cblaster` itself is tested on Python 3.6, and its only external Python dependency are the `requests` module (used for interaction with NCBI APIs), and `cagecleaner` for dereplicating hits.
 If you want to perform local searches, you should have `diamond` installed and available on your system $PATH.
 `cblaster` will throw an error if a local search is started but it cannot find `diamond` or `diamond-aligner` (alias when installed via apt) on the system.

+`cagecleaner` is tested on Python 3.10, and comes with its own dependencies.
+These should have been installed by conda.
+Head over to the [cagecleaner wiki](https://github.com/LucoDevro/cagecleaner/wiki/Software-requirements) to find a complete list if you need to install these manually.

 ## Usage
 `cblaster` accepts FASTA files and collections of valid NCBI sequence identifiers